banner

 CHECKCALL(mount("tmpfs", "/dev", "tmpfs", MS_NOSUID, "mode=0755"));

-// Create directories and assign permissions
+// Create folders and assign permissions

 CHECKCALL(mkdir("/dev/pts", 0755));